urakubo/Dojo-standalone/README.md

 2) Manual operation board (the bottom half of the small GUI) is under development.

 3) It nearly works on Python3.5.
-But I do not understand how to stop tornado.web.Application under asyncio.set_event_loop that is required by Python3 (tornado is provided in: DojoStandalone.py, stop signals are sent by TerminateDojo/wxFileIO.py/wxMain and SaveChanges.py/Filesystem).
+But I do not know how to stop tornado.web.Application under asyncio.set_event_loop that is required by Python3 (tornado is provided in: DojoStandalone.py, stop signals are sent by TerminateDojo/wxFileIO.py/wxMain and SaveChanges.py/Filesystem).

 4) Dojo accepts any size of 2D stack images, but unnecessary fringe appears if you do not import images with 512*n xy size.